Harshitha6693/MultiLayer_Percepton_Neural_Network/README.md

 # ALGOASSIGNMENT

-Assignments of INFO6205

-ASSIGNMENT 3:

-Compare Insertion Sort and Selection Sort for random, ordered, partially-ordered and reverse-ordered arrays.

-ASSIGNMENT 4:

- Verify the Birthday Problem and the Coupon Collector's Problem

-ASSIGNMENT 5:

- Implement a parallel sorting algorithm such that each partition of the array is sorted in parallel

  FINAL PROJECT:

  To design a simple perceptron which can model an unlimited number of neurons and layers.
 The problem poses the situation: given a labeled dataset, it will train the model, save the model and then run the model on the test data.